 How Do I Prepare My Car for Fall?

-Your vehicle requires numerous fluids to run correctly.
-While some fluids eventually run out with regular use, other fluid levels only go down if there’s a leak.
-Check the coolant, brake fluid, transmission fluid, wiper fluid, and power steering fluid.
-In addition to replacing or topping off fluids as needed, look for signs that a repair may be needed to address leaks.
+Your vehicle requires numerous fluids across its many moving components to run correctly.
+While some fluids eventually run out with regular use, other fluid levels should only go down if there’s a leak.

 2. Change the Oil

 While checking your car’s other fluid levels, take a look to see if your next oil change is due.
 If your car doesn’t have an oil monitor, you can use the dipstick to check the engine oil’s clarity, thickness, and level.

 If you are unsure when the last time your vehicle had an oil change was, now is a great time to schedule the service.
 There are many places that can even do it in 20 minutes or less, perfect for your busy schedule.

 A quick look under the hood may reveal that some belts and hoses are cracked, glazed, frayed, or worn down in other ways.
 It’s important to replace worn belts and hoses before you find yourself stranded on the side of the road.